vacer25/Python-Cellular-Automaton/README.md

 * **GOL**
 	- Conway's Game of Life, developed to test speed of various cell update modes
 	- Simple mode: all cells are updated
-	- Bounding Box mode: The bounding box of the live cells is calculates and only cells within it are updated (faster)
+	- Bounding Box mode: The bounding box of the live cells is calculated and only cells within it are updated (faster)
 	- Active Cells mode: only the cells around the active cells are updated (work in progress)
 	- Controls:
 		- `Enter` = Step